TheLostLambda/dominos/README.md

 - [A design diagram describing the high-level AI architecture](Design.png)
 - [The fully commented AI code (written in Haskell)](src/AI.hs)

+## Want to play against my AI?
+An interactive game can be started by via `stack exec dominos`

 ## Miscellaneous Notes
 Should I replace `pure` with `return`?